False Blood Pressure Readings – What to Watch Out For

 And the official medical establishment policy regarding hypertension isn’t helping.

 What’s considered ‘high’ blood pressure?

 Standard approach to diagnosing high blood pressure

-Some years back the rule of thumb regarding BP was 100 plus your age for an acceptable systolic (higher number) reading.
+Some years back the rule of thumb regarding blood pressure was ‘100 plus your age’ for an acceptable systolic (higher number) reading.
 Now the standard approach is 120/80 for everyone whether they are 9 or 99.

 Indeed, both methods are flawed.

 The traditional ‘100 plus your age’ failed to take in account that a good lifestyle can keep away the effects of aging and help us live longer and healthier lives.

 The newly established technique of 120 over 80 for all falls short in the other way.
 Using an identical blood pressure ruler to measure a 20 year old and a 75 year old is absurd.